 - Not suitable for large teams

-Nevertheless, all these are a bit tricky for students to get hold of while writing assignments or essays on such topics.
+Nevertheless, all these are tricky for students to get hold of while writing assignments or essays on such topics.
 Even some professionals face certain difficulties while documenting these for their projects.
 Well, you must be delighted that we at Assignment Writes have teams of highly skilled creative content and academic writers.
 Our expert delivering essay writing service has excelled in the industry for nearly a decade.
 We deliver our services worldwide with special dedicated teams for each country.
-Thus, we welcome you to visit us at Assignment Writes for an essay writing service and assignment help USA.
+Thus, we welcome you to visit us at Assignment Writes for an essay writing service and assignment help in the USA.